raphaelbussa/PermissionUtils/README.md

 ```

 #### Callbacks
-You can use two different callback, it depends of your needs.
+You can use three different callback, it depends of your needs.

 * FullCallback: gives you all the information on permission requested by you
 * SimpleCallback: returns a boolean that says if all permission requests were permitted